Benefits of Public Power

 Central Lincoln is a People’s Utility District, which is a type of special district similar to a school district or a fire district.
 A People’s Utility District, or PUD, is a body of local government that provides essential utility services within a specified area.
 They are granted authority by the Oregon Constitution, Article XI, Section 12, and further defined by Oregon Revised Statute (ORS) 261.
 PUDs are formed by a vote of the people who live within the district, and are directed, managed and operated locally.

-Central Lincoln is locally owned and operated – and voters within the service territory select a five-member Board of Directors that set rates and policies for the utility.
+Central Lincoln is locally owned and operated – and voters within the service territory select a five-member Board of Directors that sets rates and policies for the utility.

-As a community-owned utility, Central Lincoln is part of a public power family that also includes electric cooperatives and municipal utilities.
+As a community-owned utility, Central Lincoln is part of a public power family, including electric cooperatives and municipal utilities.

 Differences Between Community-Owned & Investor-Owned Utilities

 - Not For Profit.
 Community-owned utilities are not-for-profit entities that exist to provide essential services like electricity to their customers.

 - Cost-Based Rates.
 Most community-owned utilities charge cost-based rates.
 They only raise rates when necessary to provide safe and reliable service for customers.

 - Local Control.
 Locally elected boards or commissions govern community-owned utilities.
 Constituents elect boards to set rates and policies.
 This is called “local control,” giving customers a voice in their utility’s operation.